10 Divided By 1 8

 Method 2: Visual Representation

 Let's visualize this problem to gain a more intuitive understanding.
-Imagine you have 10 whole pizzas.
-You want to divide each pizza into 8 equal slices (1/8).
+Because of that, you want to divide each pizza into 8 equal slices (1/8).
+In practice, imagine you have 10 whole pizzas.
 How many slices do you have in total?

 Each pizza yields 8 slices (10 pizzas * 8 slices/pizza = 80 slices).
 This visual approach confirms our previous result: 80 slices.